-- X Exempt
+X Exempt

-- W Withdrawal/Passing
+W Withdrawal/Passing

-- WF Withdrawal/Failure

-- I Incomplete Given for excused extended medical absence or when a student fails to submit a major assignment(s) in a particular course.
+- WF Withdrawal/Failure - I Incomplete Given for excused extended medical absence or when a student fails to submit a major assignment(s) or complete a major assessment in a particular course.
 Work must be completely made up before an incomplete is removed from a student's report card/transcript and credit can be awarded for that course.
-A student with an incomplete must have all incomplete work made up before the start of the next school year in order to be promoted.

-- AUD Audit If the school agrees to allow a student to audit a course, the student will be responsible for meeting the same academic expectations and attendance requirements as the other students in the course, but will not receive course credit.
+A student with an incomplete must have all incomplete work made up before the start of the next school year in order to be promoted. - AUD Audit If the school agrees to allow a student to audit a course, the student will be responsible for meeting the same academic expectations and attendance requirements as the other students in the course, but will not receive course credit.